How to write a business plan for your limited company – includes downloads

 For a business plan to be credible – and not come across as mere wishful thinking – it has to contain some essential information about your business.
 Most business plans should include the following:

 • An overview of your business, stating what you do and what, if anything, makes you different.
-If you have a unique selling point, be sure to say what is.
+If you have a unique selling point, be sure to say what it is.

 • Define your goals in concrete terms.
 What do you want the business to achieve?